openprocurement/openprocurement.api/docs/source/overview.rst

 API stability
 -------------
-API is highly unstable, and while API endpoint are expecetd to remain relatively stable the data exchange formats are expected to be changed a lot.
+API is highly unstable, and while API endpoint are expected to remain relatively stable the data exchange formats are expected to be changed a lot.
 The changes in the API are communicated via `Open Procurement API
 <https://groups.google.com/group/open-procurement-api>`_ maillist.